adamarama/tech-writing/guides/Example API Usage.md

 ### Handling Errors in Your Code

-To handle errors gracefully in your application, check the status code of the response before attempting to parse the body.
+To handle errors gracefully in your application, check the response's status code before you try to parse the body.
 If an error occurs, log the error message and take appropriate action.

 ---